Amp up your property management lead gen game: How to get new owners in the door

 #1: Optimize Your Website

-Also, have you noticed all of the chatbots appearing on sites lately?
+Also, have you noticed all of the AI chatbots appearing on sites lately?
 These can be useful automation tools to fast-track leads for a conversation with you.
-Most tools like Intercom start at around $50 per month and are worth exploring to help your site capture an email address, along with other useful information like services needed, property type, and number of properties.
+The tools are worth exploring to help your site capture an email address, along with other useful information like services needed, property type, and number of properties.

 What’s Your Best Move?